gcky/etl-project-website/user-docs.md

 ### Combine Columns

-This option combines values of multiple columns into a single column using an optional seperator and inserts it in the selected column's position.
+This option combines values of multiple columns into a single column using an optional separator and inserts it in the selected column's position.

 Unlike most other operations, the selection of columns to operate on is **not** done via the data table.
 To add a column to the list of columns to combine, type the column name into the text field, select the column you want and click *Add*.
 You **must** have 2 or more columns in order to perform this operation.

-You can specify a seperator that will be inserted between the values-to-combine; the seperator can be one or more non-whitespace characters.
+You can specify a separator that will be inserted between the values-to-combine; the separator can be one or more non-whitespace characters.
 The name for the new column generated **must** be provided, this name must be unique.
 Click *Combine Columns* after you've finished all configurations.

 Tungsten will convert all values to strings and combine them by concatenating the values one-by-one, starting from the first column.
 The resulting column will be of type Object.
-For example, having selected the columns Year, Month, Day in this order, seperator set as '-', new column name set as 'Date' and having selected the column Year on the data table...
+For example, having selected the columns Year, Month, Day in this order, separator set as '-', new column name set as 'Date' and having selected the column Year on the data table...

 <table>
 <tbody><tr class="headerRow"><td>Year</td>